Get the Order recognizing your gender change and changing your name

 • US Passport office to change your passport

-Your records are not updated automatically with your new name.
+⚠️ Your records are not updated automatically with your new name.

-Agency info to change name
+Agency information to update your name

-Agency info to change gender marker
+Agency information to change gender marker

 You are done with the court's name change and gender recognition process.
 You use your Order to update your IDs and other legal documents.